Washington, DC, USA

 National Academies of Sciences, Engineering, and Medicine, Keck Center, 500 Fifth Street NW

-The ILSI Research Foundation and the National Academies of Sciences, Engineering, and Medicine (NASEM) are very pleased to announce the symposium “Gene Drive Modified Organisms and Practical Considerations for Environmental Risk Assessment”, to be held at the National Academy of Sciences’ Keck Center, Washington DC on July 19 from 1-5 pm.
-This symposium builds on the excellent work achieved with the 2016 NASEM report Gene Drives on the Horizon to further explore how to frame and undertake environmental risk assessments of gene drive organisms in a way that will usefully inform decision-making related to their potential release.
+The ILSI Research Foundation and the National Academies of Sciences, Engineering, and Medicine (NASEM) co-organized the symposium “Gene Drive Modified Organisms and Practical Considerations for Environmental Risk Assessment”, held at the National Academy of Sciences’ Keck Center, Washington DC on July 19, 2017.
+This symposium built on the excellent work achieved with the 2016 NASEM report Gene Drives on the Horizon and further explored how to frame and undertake environmental risk assessments of gene drive organisms in a way that will usefully inform decision-making related to their potential release.

 Sue Meek, Ph.D.

 Sue Meek & Associates and The Australian National University (Moderator)